good1174/opensoure_practice/README.md

 #

 # MUST INSTALL
-You have to installed the python 3.10.0
+You have to installed the python 3.10.0.
-To start this

 # Opensoure_week5_Assignment